Categories of Profitability Ratios to Help Your Business

 Net Profit Margin

 Net profit margin measures the percentage of revenue a company keeps after all income and all expenses are logged or recorded.
-It's an important metric, but not quite as precise or actionable as others because it considers information that may be aside from a company's core business.
+It's an important metric, but not quite as precise or actionable as others because it considers information that can be aside from a company's core business.

 Net Margin = (Net Income or Loss) / Sales